y-shashank/expose_sidekiq_retry_count/README.md

 end
 ```

-Optional - If STEP 4 of installation is done
+Optional - If STEP 4 of installation is done we can use `this_job_is_superfetched` inside job

 ```
 class BulkRewardMakingWorker < ApplicationWorker